nshkrdotcom/synapse/docs/docs2/direction.md

 **Ideal Level of Integration:**

-The ideal integration should strike a balance between leveraging `pydantic-ai`'s strengths and maintaining a clean, Elixir-centric architecture for Axon.
+The ideal integration should strike a balance between leveraging `pydantic-ai`'s strengths and maintaining a clean, Elixir-centric architecture for Synapse.
 We want to avoid simply wrapping `pydantic-ai` entirely and instead focus on a more **selective integration** that addresses our specific needs.

 Here's a proposed approach: